Rush Limbaugh, half my brain tied behind my back, just to make it fair.

 You know, if anybody in Philadelphia called 911 to complain about McNuggets, he ordered the cops in there with bazookas and blew them away.

-Mary Catherine Roper, a spokeswoman for the Philadelphia chapter, the ACLU, said her group sees the curfew uh curfew of these Utes move as legal, with its sole caveat being that it not evolve into an excuse to hassle any of the Utes on the street.
+Mary Catherine Roper, a spokeswoman for the Philadelphia chapter, the ACLU, said her group sees the curfew of these youths move as legal, with its sole caveat being that it not evolved into an excuse to hassle any of the youths on the street.

 Let's not hassle these people.